 25

 This book marks the beginning of my journey as an author.
-As you read through its pages, I hope it brings you pure blessing and healing on your path to recovery from personal experience to educate and make awareness.
+As you read through its pages, I hope it brings you blessings and healing on your path to recovery, drawing from personal experiences to educate and raise awareness.

 Chapter 1.

 I believe it could be said that it wasn't the easiest upbringing, but it was an upbringing that allowed me to see life from various perspectives.
-My dad was a self-employed plumber and previously a postman, while my mother transitioned from being a factory assistant to a nurse and then a full-time carer for my disabled sister who has Rett Syndrome.
+My dad was a self-employed plumber and previously a postman, while my mother transitioned from Croatia to the UK as a young adult, navigating the challenges of starting anew in an unfamiliar land.
+Being a factory assistant to a nurse she then became a full-time carer for my disabled sister called Nicole who has Rett Syndrome.
+Rett Syndrome is a rare disorder, affecting mobility and speech, and requiring constant care.
 The roles changed frequently as my sister became a top priority.
 Looking back on those days, it's evident how much my parents had to manage to keep things running.
 The household was constantly filled with responsibilities and hectic schedules.
 Despite the chaos, there was always a feeling of togetherness and strength in our home.

 Chapter 2.